If you are in a rush, the best paddleboard for beginners is the iRocker Cruiser Inflatable Stand-Up Paddleboard.

 Choosing The Right Size

 Optimize your paddleboard experience by choosing the right SUP size.
+If you have a hard board, a storage rack would be your best choice for storage.

 You must take a paddleboard’s weight capacity into consideration.
 Most paddleboard manufacturers specify a board’s maximum weight capacity.
 However, these numbers don’t always live up to their promise.